 1. History and tradition locate Mount Arbel as the place where Christ gave the Great Commission mandate to go into all the world and preach the gospel.

 2. Many theologians believe this is the place because it is the tallest mountain in the area and provides a perfect view of the Sea of Galilee.

-3. Because Christ spent around 60% of His ministry time around the Sea of Galilee, Mount Arbel would have provided the perfect backdrop as Christ gave the powerful Great Commission mandate to His disciples.
-From this location we can easily see:
+3. Because Christ spent around 60% to 70% of His ministry time around the Sea of Galilee, Mount Arbel would have provided the perfect backdrop as Christ gave His disciples the powerful Great Commission mandate.
+From this location, we can easily see the following:

 The area where Christ likely called several of His disciples

 Tabgha - The likely place Christ restored Peter to ministry